JohnsonCaii/bitcoin-helper/README.md

 So I'd like to add more COIN helper such as BCH, ETH, LTC in the future.

-btw, u guys can also write things up if interested. 🌝
+BTW, u guys can also write things up if interested. 🌝